 Attach pieces A & B to form the inside walls of the stadium.

 Attach pieces C & D to create the outside walls of the stadium.

 Attach pieces F to the outside corners to finish off the stadium structure.

 - Hold the edges of the stadium together and in place with white utility tape.
-I put it together with small pieces of tape and then went back and used bigger pieces of tape to make the corner edges nicer.
+I put it together with small pieces of tape and then returned and used bigger pieces of tape to make the corner edges nicer.